-Keep all pension plans — past and current — informed of any changes to your contact information, including changes in address, phone numbers, e-mail address, your name, and your marital status.
+Keep all pension plans — past and current — informed of any changes to your contact information, including changes in address, phone numbers, e-mail address, your name, your marital status, and names and addresses of beneficiaries.
 You should send this information to the plan administrator or to the human resources department of your former employer.

 As part of the pension application process, you may be asked to fill out additional forms that will ask you to choose how your pension should be paid.
 All traditional pension plans must offer annuities, which are lifetime monthly payments.
 If a worker is married, the plan must also offer a joint and survivor annuity, which allows pension benefits to be paid out over the lives of both the worker and the worker’s spouse.

 If you are married, make sure that both you and your spouse understand the choices you are being asked to make.
 A common mistake occurs when spouses unknowingly sign away their legal right to choose to receive a lifetime survivor’s benefit if the worker dies.